 - Update 1 on 3/12/20 (click link for full email update):

 Summary: Change, Inc. breaches the topic of COVID-19 with clients, and advises it is waiting to comply with updates as they come.

-As a matter of existing protocol, Change, Inc. offers both a sliding scale and reduced fee and/or pro bono sessions.
-However, in response to COVID-19, we want to be even more pro-active about getting folks the help they need at a cost they can afford.
+- In response to COVID-19, we want to be even more pro-active about getting folks the help they need at a cost they can afford.
 If you are a current client and have suffered a financial impact due to COVID-19 and would like us to consider reducing your counseling fees, please fill out our COVID-19 Financial Impact Questionnaire (COVID-FIQ)!
-We will endeavor to get back with you about it within 3 business days.
+We will endeavor to get back with you about it 3 business days.
 (NOTE: If you’re a new client, please complete the entire sign-up process first.)

-The vast majority of our therapists are now online only (12 of 14), meaning that our therapy spaces will now have even less people in them on a daily basis than before (now likely maximum is 3-5 persons in the building at a time, only interacting one-on-one or one-on-two for couples).
+- Many of our therapists are now online only, meaning that our therapy spaces will now have even less people in them on a daily basis than before.

 Frequently ASKED QUESTIONS (FAQ)

 Change, Inc. and COVID-19 (Corona Virus): Consistent, Responsible, Thorough, Ethical, Multi-Faceted, Transparent